msiegy/iosupgrade/README.md

 - Install required python libraries (consider using venv) `pip install -r requirements.txt`
 - Edit the hosts.yaml and groups.yaml nornir inventory files to include your target routers and the location of the upgrade image.

+#### Run:
+- Run iosautomate.py from the command line and provide the necessary arguments.
+- Example: `python iosautomate.py prevalidation --group iosv

 Disclaimer: These scripts will reload devices and may cause network outages.
 They are provided AS IS.
 Test them in a lab and run them at your own risk.

 Tested against physical ISR routers (G2/1K/4K), C899G and virtual IOSv platforms.
 These scripts are unlikely to work against switches and other hardware families.